 This sector covers all forms of residential real estate outside of single family, including condos, apartment, townhomes, high-rise apartment buildings, and co-ops.
 Just like office buildings, multifamily properties are categorized into class A, class B, and class C.

-If you’re in the market for commercial properties in Denver, look no further than Unique Properties.
+If you’re in the market for commercial properties in Colorado look no further than Unique Properties.
 We specialize in special leasing, acquisitions, dispositions, and property management of medical, land, retail, industrial, office, and multifamily properties.
-Contact us to learn more about our services.
+Contact us to learn more about our services and the different types of commercial buildings.